 Last Thursday, I shared a guest post by Jennifer Morrison where she spoke about her own experiences last month at Festival Internationle when a white woman began speaking with her about the statue of Confederate General Alfred Mouton that stands on the corner of Jefferson Street and Lee Avenue in Lafayette, LA.
 Her interaction with the woman comes at a time when the city of New Orleans has removed “monuments” (I use this term in quotes because to me a monument calls for reverence) of Confederate soldiers and white supremacy.
 These debates are going on elsewhere as well, even in Shreveport where debates have been ongoing about the removal of the “monument” that stands outside of the Caddo Parish Courthouse.
 (For more on this, read Myles Roberts’ piece on Heliopolis.)

 We’ve all heard the old adage, “History is written by the victors.”
 In the case of the “monuments,” this is not the case.
-Rather, whites, afraid of losing power created a mythological view of the idyllic, Southern existence before the Civil War the valor of its soldiers during the war to protect “states’ rights,” erected the statues.
+Rather, afraid of losing power created a mythological view of the idyllic, Southern existence before the Civil War and mythologized the valor of its soldiers during the war to protect “states’ rights,” whites erected the statues.
 Local branches of the United Daughters of the Confederacy erected the sculptures in Lafayette, Shreveport, and New Orleans.
-Erected after Reconstruction and during Jim Crow, these “monuments” the sculptures, under the pretense of reverence and remembrance, serve as reminders that the ever watchful eye of those in power will do whatever it takes to maintain that power (i.e. white supremacy).
+Erected after Reconstruction and during Jim Crow, these “monuments,” under the pretense of reverence and remembrance, serve as reminders that the ever watchful eye of those in power will do whatever it takes to maintain that power (i.e. white supremacy).

 Throughout his work, the African American author Frank Yerby attacks the myth-making of the South through his noels.
 Subtly, so as not to agitate his predominantly white, middle class audience, he would subvert the myths of the South while placating to his readership.
 His 1954 novel Benton’s Row begins in this manner as the narrator describes the arrival of Tom Benton in a community near the Red River in Northwest Louisiana.
 Running from a hangman’s noose in Texas, Tom enters the community as a man, but after buying land, purchasing slaves, and making a fortune for himself, he dies and begins “to slide back into myth and legend” (1).
 This “myth and legend” takes on a force of its own, and for all of the questionable things that Tom does, some still view him as a man they should remember with honor.